Aditya-Pundir/VSCode_python_projects/README.md

-# VSCode_projects
+# VSCode_projects_1
-This is repository of my vscode projects
+This is part 1 of my vscode projects